-At the same time, I found myself unable to breath.
+At the same time, I found myself unable to breathe.
 As I was gasping for breath, several thoughts ran through my head; after all, my experience receiving and using my patriarchal blessing was not exemplary.

 I had already received my mission call when I scheduled an appointment to visit my patriarch.
 It was like an unwritten tradition of my Latter-day Saint peers.
 I did not appreciate the blessing’s value or significance, and so receiving it was a thing of duty rather than desire.
 I knew little of the Abrahamic covenant, gifts of the spirit, or what I hoped to find in my blessing.
 A couple of statements in my blessing touched me deeply, but many of the blessings seemed commonplace in our culture, such as finding a daughter of God to take to the temple.
 It wasn’t until much later that I understood how few people in the world would have that privilege, and I began to appreciate its significance in God’s plan of happiness.